developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/customize/button/index.md

 The `button.xml` file stores all configuration settings for custom on-screen buttons of an app.
 Enterprise Browser currently supports 50 ButtonBars (ButtonBar1 through ButtonBar50) and all definitions are maintained in the `button.xml` file.

-The positional attributes, action, color, transparency and all other view-related parameters can be fully customized by specifying those values as key value pair in this xml file.
+The positional attributes, action, color, transparency and all other view-related parameters can be fully customized by specifying those values as key value pair in this XML file.
 The positional- and size- related attributes (left, top, height and width) should be defined as per target device screen resolution and current screen orientation.

-#### NOTES
+#### Notes

 * Dedicated `button.xml` files might be necessary for targeting devices with varying screen resolutions.
 * Zebra recommends disabling auto-rotate when using custom button bars.
 * If auto-rotate is required, the experience might be improved by creating separate `button.xml` files for portrait and landscape modes.
-* Use care when assigning parameter values; passing invalid might cause unpredictable behavior.
+* Use care when assigning parameter values; passing invalid can cause unpredictable behavior.

 -----